Skip to content

 Sources profile:This story draws on neutral-leaning sources

-A Lowdown fetch of the White House presidential-actions page on 17 April confirmed zero Iran-related executive orders, proclamations or memoranda across 48 days of war.
-The most recent actions on file, dated 15 April, were Enbridge Pipeline permits for US-Canada cross-border infrastructure.
-The Trump administration has issued multiple signed instruments on unrelated matters during the war; the silence is topic-specific, not tempo-driven.
+A direct fetch of The White House presidential-actions index on 17 April found zero Iran-related executive orders, proclamations or memoranda across 48 days of air strikes.
+The most recent signed instruments, dated 15 April, were Enbridge Pipeline permits.

 OFAC General License U, the Treasury instrument authorising Iranian-origin crude already at sea, expires at 12:01am EDT on Saturday 19 April with no published renewal text.